Photo courtesy of HNSA

 Home-based garment workers in the IEMS were directly affected by larger economic trends such as the global recession.
-In Ahmedabad, for example, global recession had a significant and lingering impact on the garment sector.
-Many garment workers had no work for months and work volumes remained low in 2012.
+In Ahmedabad, for example, the recession had a significant and lingering impact on the garment sector.
+Many had no work for months and work volumes remained low in 2012.
 Almost half said work orders had decreased over the last year.

-Also, there is evidence to suggest that contract labour prevalence in garment manufacture increased following the global financial crisis in India (both north and south) and possibly in Bangladesh (Chan 2013).
+Also, there is evidence to suggest that the use of contract labour in garment manufacture increased after the global financial crisis in India (both north and south) and possibly in Bangladesh (Chan 2013).

 Economic crises exacerbate poverty and risk for garment workers.
 HomeNet Thailand found that during the economic crisis in the late 1990s, the garment industry in many Asian countries declined, piece-rate wages and job orders dropped dramatically, and payments were delayed while costs rose (HomeNet 2002).

-Electricity shortages and load-shedding have had severe effects on the livelihoods of home-based garment workers, especially in Pakistan.
-A majority of IEMS respondents in Lahore reported that when shortages occur, they cannot work.
-Reduced production reduces the ability to meet daily food requirements, so they must work harder and longer hours when electricity is available to complete their orders.
-If they cannot get their orders completed, the intermediary gives work to others instead.
-Many workers have shifted to manual machines, so that they can work in daylight to complete their work.
+Electricity shortages and load-shedding have had severe effects on the livelihoods of home-based garment workers.
+In Pakistan, a majority of IEMS respondents in Lahore reported that when shortages occur, they cannot work.
+Reduced production reduces the ability to meet daily food requirements, so they must work harder and longer hours when electricity is available to complete orders.
+If they cannot get orders completed, the intermediary gives the work to others instead.
+Many workers have shifted to physically-demanding manual machines, so that they can work in daylight to complete their work.

 In Ahmedabad, too, costly and unreliable electricity caused home-based garment workers to use manual sewing machines, which produce lower-quality products and are more costly to maintain.
-Users complained of resulting pain in their legs, a need for painkillers and rest, as well as increased noise that disturbs children’s sleep.
+Users complained of resulting pain in their legs, a need for painkillers, and increased noise that disturbs children’s sleep.

 For home-based garment workers in the IEMS study, small and inadequate housing was a major problem.
 A small house hampers productivity as a worker cannot take bulk work orders as she cannot store raw materials.
 Work is also interrupted by the competing needs of other household activities.